 The immutability of the blockchain is ideal for industries highly concerned with security and compliance issues, like healthcare and finance.
 Laws such as HIPAA and Sarbanes-Oxley require organizations to keep appropriate records and safeguard individuals’ private data.

 Because no one can change transactions once they are on a blockchain, you can have verifiable proof that you have been compliant with all applicable regulations during an audit.

 While there are many applications of blockchain technology well beyond cryptocurrency, you do not need blockchains for everything.

 Just like the phrase “Uber for X” was the hottest startup-idea pitch a few years ago, the new phrase to get VC attention is “putting X on the blockchain.”

 Be sure that your blockchain use idea actually makes sense for your purposes.
 What are you gaining with decentralization?
 Will you need to have implicit trust between the people using the system?

 When you have the answer to questions like these, then you will have a better understanding of your business concept and the technology you need to execute it.

-For more information about product development, machine learning development and new blockchain applications, contact us at VeryPossible.com.
+For more information about IoT development, machine learning development, and new blockchain applications, reach out to us.